gammaswap/v1-core/README.md

 1. Disable bytecode metadata hash in hardhat config file
     solidity: { settings: { metadata: { bytecodeHash: "none" } } }
-2. Run npx hardhat compile
+2. Run 'npx hardhat compile'
 3. Retrieve bytecode from MinimalBeaconProxy.json file in artifacts

 *The reason for the changes in the bytecode depending on protocolId > 256 is because if protocolId > 256 then it takes